Incorporation (Netherlands): Dissolution of the kingdom

 The Batavian Republic which existed from 1795 was made into a kingdom by Napoleon Bonaparte in 1806.
 He placed his younger brother Louis Bonaparte on the throne of the newly formed Kingdom of Holland.
-During his kingship Louis tried to maintain an independent course from his brother, but his brother grew tired of the military weakness of his brother.
+During his kingship Louis tried to maintain an independent course from his brother, but Napoleon grew tired of Louis' military weakness.
 After the Walcheren Campaign in the summer of 1809 he summoned his brother to Paris and incorporated the island of Walcheren later that year.
 Next year, the Dutch territories south of the Rhine were added into the growing empire of Napoleon.
 With these sacrifices Louis Bonaparte hoped he could please his brother and he could remain king of this reduced kingdom.

 Louis Napoleon abdicated and fled his kingdom on 2 July 1810.
 Immediately Marshal Nicolas Oudinot took control of the capital of the kingdom, Amsterdam.
 A week later Napoleon officially incorporated the Kingdom of Holland into his empire.
 He gave the order to his confidant Charles-François Lebrun to oversee the transition of the French rule in the former kingdom as a Lieutenant General.
 After a few days Lebrun arrived in Amsterdam.
 In August 1810 a committee of 15 Dutch notables went to Paris to give the French government proposals for the efficiently integration of the Netherlands into the French Empire.